-- Substitutions – these are the most common type of speech sound process and it means that a child is substituting an incorrect sound for a correct one.
+These are the most common type of speech sound process and it means that a child is substituting an incorrect sound for a correct one.
+For example:

-Common substitutions include using a ‘front’ sound such as ‘t’ and ‘d’ for a ‘back’ sound such as ‘k’ and ‘g’ so the word ‘coat’ may be said as ‘toat’ and the word ‘dog’ as ‘dod’.
-This is known as Fronting. (age 3 to 4)
+Common substitutions include using a ‘front’ sound such as ‘t’ and ‘d’ for a ‘back’ sound such as ‘k’ and ‘g’ so the word ‘coat’ may be said as ‘toat’ and the word ‘dog’ as ‘dod’. (age 3 to 4)

 These are the more common, developmental processes that can be observed in most children, the ages in brackets show when these should be beginning to be resolved, however there is a big variation between children.